-These naturally vegan chickpea pancakes with herbs are directly inspired by pudla, a staple of Gujarati cuisine.
-Simple to prepare and appropriate for breakfast, lunch, or dinner, these pancakes are one of my favourite quick and easy meals.
+These chickpea flour pancakes are directly inspired by pudla, a staple of Gujarati cuisine.
+They’re filling, flavorful and the perfect, easy plant-based meal.
+Simple to prepare, these vegan pancakes can be enjoyed for breakfast, lunch, or dinner.

 Welcome to another edition of “Stuff I Actually Eat All The Time”!
 This recipe/dish takes direct inspiration from pudla, a savoury chickpea pancake that is often cooked in Gujarati and Marwari homes.
 We load the batter up with lots of herbs–to the point where the pancake is tie-dye green and yellow.
 This is in line with traditional recipes.
 In addition to the herbs, we go in with some spices and a good pinch of salt.

 I’d 100% encourage you to try this recipe if you’re seeking some simplicity and ease!
-It’s super quick, so flavourful, quite hearty and filling, and endlessly customizable with herbs/spices and various accompaniments.
+These simple chickpea flour pancakes are super quick, so flavourful, quite hearty and filling, and endlessly customizable with herbs/spices and various accompaniments.

 It’s a great dinner move for cleaning out the fridge.
 I also love making a bunch of these for a brunch and serving them with a couple sauces, salad, and a mix of roasted and pickled vegetables.
 I went full-on spring with my vegetables in preparation for the warmer days ahead here.